vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 untrilled.

 a\.
 The Paninean scheme reckons `r` as a lingual.
-None of the Prātiçākhyas, however, does so; nor are they entirely consistent with one another in its description.
+None of the Prātiśākhyas, however, does so; nor are they entirely consistent with one another in its description.
 For the most part, they define it as made at “the roots of the teeth”.
 This would give it a position like that of the vibrated *r*; but no authority hints at a vibration as